meetyoo conferencing GmbH

 §10 Data Protection

 The Host shall comply with all applicable legal provisions regarding data protection - esp. the German Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG) and the EU General Data Protection Regulation (GDPR).
-In particular, the host will not pass on the user's personal data to third parties or inform third parties otherwise about this data.
+In particular, the host will not pass on the user's personal data to third parties without authorization or inform third parties otherwise about this data.
 Details on the treatment of the user's data are set forth in the separate Data Protection Policy.

 §11 Final Provisions